m6code/mtn_cisco_courses_notes/entrepreneurship.md

     1. Debt: The entrepreneur borrows money from a person or an institution, making a commitment to make regular payments on the loan, including paying interest.
 Interest is the fee that is charged by investors for the temporary use of their money.
     2. Equity: The entrepreneur trades a percentage of ownership for money.
 The investor will receive a percentage of future profits.
 * Traditional Funding sources include: personal funds, family and friends, business loans from financial institutions, private investors, grants.
+* Non-Traditional Funding sources include: selling assets, borrowing against a home, barter agreements, finance companies.

+## Creating a Presentation
+### 1.3.1 Defining the Job Scope
+* A scope document is a written document that details what the service provider and customer can expect from each other during the course of the job.
+It establishes expectations from the beginning, so there is no misunderstanding between the service provider and the customer.
+* A Scope document includes the following:
+    * Problem statement
+    * Deliverables
+    * Action plan
+    * Resource needs
+    * Price and payment terms.
+* *Describe the deliverables in as much detail as possible.
+Service providers should never assume that their customers are thinking the exact same thing that the service providers are!*
+* An action plan details the steps that must be taken to accomplish these objectives.
+It includes:
+    * *Task List:* A list of the specific tasks that must be accomplished and in what order they must be completed.
+    * *Responsibility assignment:* an explanation of who will complete the tasks.
+    * *Timeline:* a statement of when each task will be completed.

+* Steps in preparing price estimate:
+    1. Determine how long the project will take.
+    2. Calculate the labor costs by multiplying wages by the time estimate.
+For example, if Michael's wage is $25.00 per hour and the estimated time the project will take is 10 hours, then Michael's labor cost is $25 X 10 or $250.00.
+    3. Add the cost of any resources provided by the service provider.
+(This should be detailed in the resource needs.)
+    4. Total these costs.
+    5. Decide the amount of profit that will be charged.
+    6. Add the total costs and the profit together to determine the estimate.
+    7. Prepare the written estimate.

+### 1.3.2 Developing Presentation Skills.